 Health: Medical advice on your wrist

 The Series 4 is a significant step toward making the Apple Watch a must-have device.
 Apple received clearance from the U.S. Food and Drug Administration for two game-changing features: an ECG app capable of taking electrocardiograms on the go, and an atrial fibrillation feature that alerts you when you experience five irregular heart rhythms.
-The atrial fibrillation feature will be available on any watch running watchOS 5.
+The atrial fibrillation feature will be available on any watch running watchOS 5 or later.

 The ECG app is exclusive to the Series 4, because it relies on the electrodes running through the sapphire crystal-and-ceramic back and Digital Crown to take the reading.